-A lot of smaller companies skip the terms and conditions (T&Cs) when running a competition – especially if they don’t have an in-house legal eagle to write them.
-T&Cs are often seen as too complicated, too expensive and too much effort, but did you know that they’re designed as much to protect you and your business as they are to protect your entrants?
-Here are 10 reasons why you need T&Cs for your next competition.
+A lot of smaller companies skip the terms and conditions (sometimes referred to as T&Cs) when running a competition – especially if they don’t have an in-house legal eagle to write them.
+Terms and conditions are often seen as too complicated, too expensive and too much effort, but did you know that they’re designed as much to protect you and your business as they are to protect your entrants?
+Here are 10 reasons why you need terms and conditions for your next competition.

 1. To manage expectations.

-When you have a clear set of T&Cs, your entrants know exactly when your competition opens, how many entries they’re allowed, exactly what they have to do to enter, when the competition will close and how and when the winner will be determined and announced.
+When you have a clear set of terms and conditions, your entrants know exactly when your competition opens, how many entries they’re allowed, exactly what they have to do to enter, when the competition will close and how and when the winner will be determined and announced.

 2. To help you deal with difficult entrants.

-If you have an iron-clad set of T&Cs, difficult entrants and winners are easily dealt with by pointing them to the relevant part of your T&Cs, no arguing that you’re being biased or ‘unfair’.
+If you have an iron-clad set of terms and conditions, difficult entrants and winners are easily dealt with by pointing them to the relevant clause, term or condition, no arguing that you’re being biased or ‘unfair’.

 3. So you don’t get ripped off.

-This one may seem like it’s the wrong way around, but if you don’t have a ‘not exchangeable for cash’ clause in your T&Cs for example and you state your prize is worth $3,500 – what’s to stop your winner demanding cash value instead?
+This one may seem like it’s the wrong way around, but if you don’t have a ‘not exchangeable for cash’ clause in your terms and conditions for example and you state your prize is worth $3,500 – what’s to stop your winner demanding cash value instead?
+You may think it won’t happen, but if you’re unlucky enough to draw a prize pig as your winner, I guarantee you it’s the first question they’ll ask.
+Unfortunately I speak from experience on this one.

 4. They avoid unnecessary questions.

-If written correctly, your T&Cs should be so watertight that they answer all questions your entrants may have – how do they enter, where do they enter, when do they find out if they’re the lucky winner?
-A clear set of T&Cs save your already overflowing inbox from unnecessary questions.
+If written correctly, your terms and conditions should be so watertight that they answer all questions your entrants may have – how do they enter, where do they enter, when do they find out if they’re the lucky winner?
+A clear set of terms save your already overflowing inbox from unnecessary questions.

 5. To cover your arse on social media.

 Did you know a condition of having a page on Facebook and running a promotion on it is to that you must release Facebook from any and all liability?
 They even give you a handy copy-paste sentence to use.
-Your T&Cs are a perfect place to put this disclaimer.
+Your terms and conditions are a perfect place to put this disclaimer.

 6. To create trust.

 How many times have you seen a competition on social media that looks just a little on the dodgy side?
 I see so many of those ‘last minute business class flight cancellation – comment below for a chance to win the seat!’.
-These are 100% fake (I used to work in travel, tickets like these are non transferrable) and you can search the whole internet but you won’t find a set of legit T&Cs for competitions like these in sight.
-If you have T&Cs it shows your customer your competition is serious and you’re not trying to rip them off.
+These are 100% fake (I used to work in travel, tickets like these are non transferrable) and you can search the whole internet but you won’t find a set of legit terms and conditions for competitions like these in sight.
+If you have terms and conditions it shows your customer your competition is serious and you’re not trying to rip them off.

 7. They’re a legal requirement.

 If you are running a game of chance, you may need to apply for permits.
-If you apply for permits, it’s a legal requirement when applying, that you submit a copy of your T&Cs.
-To ensure you don’t delay your permit and the start of your competition, make sure your T&Cs are ready in advance.
+If you apply for permits, it’s a legal requirement when applying, that you submit a copy of your terms and conditions.
+To ensure you don’t delay your permit and the start of your competition, make sure your terms and conditions are ready in advance.

 8. You avoid the hefty costs for overseas winners.